 With almost every Scrum class I offer, one or two students always seem to ask for Scrum case studies examples.
 I have resisted their calls for case studies since to me a case study is mostly irrelevant to an individual’s learning more about Scrum.
 IMO, the best way to learn about Scrum is to do it yourself and then inspect-and-adapt, rather than read about how someone else did Scrum in their environment.

 However, today I have decided to succumb to this student request and offer up these seventeen examples for your reading pleasure.

-- Distributed Scrum Project for Dutch Railways: summary of how a distributed team (Netherlands and India) successfully executed Scrum after a traditionally manager project failed to deliver after three years.
-This case study discussing topics such as architecture, requirements, documentation and more.
+- Distributed Scrum Project for Dutch Railways: summary of how a distributed team (Netherlands and India) successfully executed Scrum after a traditionally managed project failed to deliver after three years.
+This case study discusses topics such as architecture, requirements, documentation and more.

 - Agile Project Management at Intel – A Scrum Odyssey: detailed case study describing how Intel used distributed Scrum within a traditional management culture to reduce cycle time by 66% and eliminate schedule slip within a year.

 - Agile Case Study – H&R Block: short summary of how one company helped a very traditional, time-sensitive, consumer tax preparation service transform their business using Scrum.
 The real value in this case study are the links to the high-quality, short video testimonials from the participants to explain the benefits of Scrum.

-- Scrum Boosts Effectiveness at the BBC: this thirty-eight minute video presentation, the Head of Development of the BBC’s New Media Division discusses their multi-year journey to effectively use Scrum.
+- Scrum Boosts Effectiveness at the BBC: in this thirty-eight minute video presentation, the Head of Development of the BBC’s New Media Division discusses their multi-year journey to effectively use Scrum.

 - Effects of Scrum Nine Months Later: case study author, Richard Bank, identifies the lasting benefits of Scrum after a disastrous, piecemeal introduction of Scrum.
 Be sure to read his candid assessment of how he failed.